See some of our work in action

 At RTA, it is our goal to provide great customer service, professional engineering, quality products and installation, and ongoing safety education.
 Contact us for more information.

 One of our RTA Certified Installers, Dave Pasco, was instrumental in bringing us the Palms Casino job in Las Vegas, Nevada early summer of 2018.
 The Palms Casino opened in 2001 and has become a popular hotel and entertainment destination near the Las Vegas Strip.
+Extensive glass, requiring regular cleaning, and decorative architectural features made this a challenging custom job for RTA.

 The main problems the Palms Casino faced were needing suspended access for window cleaners that didn’t interfere with a public access patio where patrons were often seated.
 Another challenge was a tall, decorative glass guardrail along the perimeter of the roof that posed a challenge in rigging suspension lines for window cleaning.
 The client also didn’t want the anchors to be visible and disrupt the aesthetics of their space.